Low Sodium Sour Cream and Onion Dip Recipe

 • For a firmer dip, place in the refrigerator for 1-2 hours after making.

-• You can also add dehydrated onions instead of the caramelized for extra flavor.
+• You can also add dehydrated onions instead of the fresh green onions for extra flavor.

 Let’s keep in touch – don’t forget to follow over on Instagram, Facebook, & my Youtube channel for more easy low sodium recipes.